rdiazgav/dangling-resources/README.md

 The scope of this project is to scout the ways to find out dangling resources within the AWS account and print all these resources for housekeeping purposes

+## Prequisites

+boto3 module
+$ pip install boto3

 ## Add your resources

-from dangling_resources.py I call (import) to others .py, the idea is making it modular and add more resources to find out

-resources included so far:
+Resources included so far:

     - Unattached EBS volumes
-    - ELB without attached instances
+    - ELB without attached instances - wip
+    - Security Groups - wip
-    - ....
+    - EIPs
-    -
+    - ENIs

 ## Example report